The new Construction (Design & Management) regulations became law on 6th April, 2007.

 A CDM Co-ordinator is the client’s source of competent safety advice and assistance.
 His duties include:

-- Advising and assisting the client with their duties;
+• Advising and assisting the client with their duties;

-- Notifying details of the project to the HSE
+• Notifying details of the project to the HSE

-and co-operating with others involved with the project;
+• Co-ordinating health and safety aspects of design work and co-operating with others involved with the project;

-- Facilitating good communication between the client,
+• Facilitating good communication between the client, designers and contractors;

-- Identifying, collecting and passing on
+• Identifying, collecting and passing on pre-construction information

 PASS Consultancy is able to undertake the role of CDM Co-ordinator on all small and medium projects.